learn-anything/quotes/readme.md

 > If we don’t end war, war will end us.

 > The nuclear arms race is like two sworn enemies standing waist deep in gasoline, one with three matches, the other with five. - Carl Sagan

+## Socialism
+> Socialism never took root in America because the poor see themselves not as an exploited proletariat but as temporarily embarrassed millionaires. - John Steinbeck

+## Purpose
+> Growth for the sake of growth is the ideology of the cancer cell.

+## Freedom
+> Freedom consists of the distribution of power and despotism in its concentration.

+> What Orwell feared were those who would ban books.
+What Huxley feared was that there would be no reason to ban a book, for there would be no one who wanted to read one.
+Orwell feared those who would deprive us of information.
+Huxley feared those who would give us so much that we would be reduced to passivity and egotism.
+Orwell feared that the truth would be concealed from us.
+Huxley feared the truth would be drowned in a sea of irrelevance.
+Orwell feared we would become a captive culture.
+Huxley feared we would become a trivial culture, preoccupied with some equivalent of the feelies, the orgy porgy, and the centrifugal bumblepuppy.
+As Huxley remarked in Brave New World Revisited, the civil libertarians and rationalists who are ever on the alert to oppose tyranny “failed to take into account man’s almost infinite appetite for distractions.”
+In 1984, Orwell added, people are controlled by inflicting pain.
+In Brave New World, they are controlled by inflicting pleasure.
+In short, Orwell feared that what we fear will ruin us.
+Huxley feared that our desire will ruin us.

 ## Other
 > They love us too much, and understand us too little.